kamelikurki/twitter-chirpp/README.md

 ```

 Twitter listener takes two arguments, the API key and stream where to write possible output and error messages.
-Use standard output, a file or whatever you want.
+Use standard output, a file or whatever is wanted.

 ## Create a new rule